DonnyZhao/fun-with-weather-scala/README.md

     TODO
        - Use R package rscala to integrate R scripts in fun-with-weather-R to produce training data and for data visualisation
-       - Add training set from real weather data to make the simulation more realitic
+       - Add training set from real weather data to make the simulation more realistic
        - Feature engineering to extract more information from the time stamps, i.e. hour of the day, month of the year to increase model accuracy